 - When prompted, enter a name for your new set of text labels and click Save.

 This saves your text labels in Storyline’s default location, but you can choose a different location if you need to share them with other developers.
 If you choose a location other than the default, the saved text labels won't appear in the Language drop-down for other courses that you build.
-In that case, you'll need to use the Load button (the folder icon to the right of the Language drop-down) to locate the *.xml file and add it to your language library.
+In that case, you'll need to use the Load button (the folder icon to the right of the Language drop-down list) to locate the *.xml file and add it to your language library.

-To switch to a completely different language or a set of custom text labels you previously saved, use the Language drop-down to make your choice.
+To switch to a completely different language or a set of custom text labels you previously saved, use the Language drop-down list to make your choice.
 Custom labels appear at the top of the list, and more than two dozen built-in languages appear below that.

 To learn more about the Current Player options, see this user guide.